Solved! Does Homeowners Insurance Cover Foundation Issues?

 Homeowners insurance can reimburse policyholders for covered foundation issues through actual cash value or replacement cost coverage.

-An actual cash value insurance policy pays for the cost to rebuild a home or repair damaged structures based on the home’s depreciated value.
+- Cash value insurance policy pays for the cost of rebuilding a home or repairing damaged structures based on the home’s depreciated value.
 This is generally not the best type of policy since the homeowner is likely to have too little money to repair or rebuild the home to its former specifications.
-A replacement cost policy pays to repair damages or to rebuild the house based on the current cost of materials or repairs, up to the policy’s limits.

 It’s advised that homeowners carefully read their policy documents to understand what is covered and what is excluded from coverage.